ibm-cloud-docs/account/ts_accessing.md

 You must have a valid password that's associated with your IBMid to log in to the {{site.data.keyword.Bluemix_notm}} console.

-You must have a valid password that's associated with your IBMid or linked account ID to log in through the [{{site.data.keyword.slportal}}](https://control.softlayer.com).
+You must also have a valid password that's associated with your IBMid or linked account ID to log in through the [{{site.data.keyword.slportal}}](https://control.softlayer.com).

 When you try to log in to {{site.data.keyword.Bluemix_notm}}, the following error message is displayed:
 {: tsSymptoms}